DarienLibrary/website_content/content/_finished/faq/faq.md

 <br />

 #### I don't live in Darien.
 Can I checkout books here?
 Absolutely!
 Just bring your hometown library card and we will register you in our system.
-Please note that eBooks and other digital content is only available to Darien residents and [Friends of the Library](/friends "Friend of the Library").
+Please note that e-Books and other digital content is only available to Darien residents and [Friends of the Library](/friends "Friend of the Library").
 <br />
 <br />